walterrowe/magick-frames/README.md

 First you need to edit the [frame_it](frame_it) shell script to set default label text (`label1`, `label2`) and the logo file (`watermark`) you created.
 Copy the edited [frame_it](frame_it) shell script into your system's /usr/local/bin folder.

-After installing ImageMagick and copying `frame_it` to /usr/local/bin, you need to test `frame_it`.
+After installing ImageMagick and copying “frame\_it” to /usr/local/bin, you need to test “frame\_it”.
 You will need a test image to use for this.
-Open a Terminal window to test the `frame_it` script to ensure it can access the ImageMagick tools.
+Open a Terminal window to test the “frame\_it” script to ensure it can access the ImageMagick tools.

 ```shell
 % frame_it my-image.jpg